almende/eve/java_gettingstarted.md

     each other in multiple ways.
     An agent will have a unique url for each of the configured services.

-  - The parameter *context* specifies the type of context that will be available for the agents to read and write persistent data.
+  - The parameter *state* specifies the type of state that will be available for the agents to read and write persistent data.
     Agents themselves are stateless.
-They can use a context to store data.
+They can use a state to persist data.

   - The parameter *scheduler* specifies the scheduler that will be used to let agents schedule tasks for themselves.